-I. Instruct the user in the operation of the boiler and system including external controls, explaining the operational sequence.

-2. Set the temperature control knob to the requirements of the user.

-3. Carefully read and complete all sections of the Benchmark Commissioning Checklist at the rear of this publication that are relevant to the appliance and installation.
+- I. Instruct the user in the operation of the boiler and system including extenal controls, explaining the operational sequence. - 2.
+Set the central heating and hot water temperature control knobs to the requirements of the user. - 3.
+Carefully read and complete all sections of the Benchmark Commissioning Checklist at the rear of this publication that are relevant to the appliance and installation.
 These details will be required in the event of any warranty work.
-The publication must be handed to the user for safe keeping and each subsequent regular service visit recorded.

-4. For IE, it is necessary to complete a "Declaration of Conformity" to indicate compliance with I.S.
+The publication must be handed to the user for safe keeping and each subsequent regular service visit recorded. - 4.
+For IE, it is necessary to complete a "Declaration of Conformity" to indicate compliance with I.S.
 813. An example of this is given in I.S.
 813 "Domestic Gas Installations".
-This is in addition to the Benchmark Commissioning Checklist.

-5. Hand over the Users Operating, Installation and Servicing Instructions giving advice on the necessity of regular servicing.
+This is in addition to the Benchmark Commissioning Checklist. - 5.
+Hand over the Users Operating, Installation and Servicing Instructions giving advice on the necessity of regular servicing.